epfl-ada/ada-2024-project-inspiration/README.md

 ### **TASK 1: Getting to know the data**

 **Clean the data:**
-**1\)** remove missing value and non usable one :
+**1)** remove missing value and non usable one :
-\- character et movie metadata rename title
+- character & movie metadata rename title
-\- plot missing value and remaining column
+- plot missing value and remaining column
-\- keep only the column of interest : GENERAL : wiki\_ID, release date, movie name, actor ethnicity, movie country.
-FOR SUCCESS ANALYSIS : \+ box office, note du public, oscar nomination
+- keep only the column of interest : GENERAL : wiki_ID, release date, movie name, actor ethnicity, movie country.
+FOR SUCCESS ANALYSIS : + box office, note du public, oscar nomination
-**2\)** clean the value, we want all the column written in the format without value that are not understable or empty (like {})
+**2)** clean the value, we want all the column written in the format without value that are not understable or empty (like {})
-**3\)** Create a final dataframe with all the informations about character and movie → merging on wiki\_id or on movie name in function of the step or what we want
+**3)** Create a final dataframe with all the informations about character and movie → merging on wiki\_id or on movie name in function of the step or what we want

 ### **TASK 2: Data enrichment**

 To conduct our analysis, we decided to import other databases:

-- **fb\_wiki\_mapping.tsv**: The additional dataset links freebase\_id values to wikidata\_id and label, enhancing the project by enabling connections to Wikidata and adding descriptive labels.
+- **fb_wiki_mapping.tsv**: The additional dataset links freebase_id values to wikidata_id and label, enhancing the project by enabling connections to Wikidata and adding descriptive labels.
 This mapping enriches data from the primary datasets, providing access to additional metadata and improving interpretability.
-In the code, we use a function that searches the TSV file for matching freebase\_id entries, returning the wikidata\_id and label if found, or None if not.
+In the code, we use a function that searches the TSV file for matching freebase_id entries, returning the wikidata_id and label if found, or None if not.
 - Two additional datasets available on [IMDb's website](https://datasets.imdbws.com/).
-This dataset provides us with the movie name and movies’ ratings, users ratings on a scale from 0 to 10\.
+This dataset provides us with the movie name and movies’ ratings, users ratings on a scale from 0 to 10.
 We worked with 1\) **title.basics.tsv**: This dataset allows us to retrieve the title of the film associated with a unique identifier.
 2\) **title.ratings.tsv**: This dataset allows us to retrieve IMDb ratings of films associated with a unique identifier.
 These dataset will enable us to analyze film ratings and understand whether cast diversity influences user scores.

 Database from worldwide acknowledged awards,